Human Trafficking in [Fiji] [other countries]

 The Commercial Sexual Exploitation of Children

-The Republic of the Fiji Islands [map] is made up of a Melanesian island group comprising some 7,000 sq mi (18,130 sq km) located in the South Pacific.
-Suva is its capital.
-Fiji, endowed with forest, mineral, and fish resources, is one of the most developed of the Pacific island economies, though still with a large subsistence sector.
-Sugar exports, remittances from Fijians working abroad, and a growing tourist industry - with 300,000 to 400,000 tourists annually - are the major sources of foreign exchange.
+Fiji, endowed with forest, mineral, and fish resources, is one of the most developed of the Pacific island economies though still with a large subsistence sector.
+Sugar exports, remittances from Fijians working abroad, and a growing tourist industry - with 400,000 to 500,000 tourists annually - are the major sources of foreign exchange.
+[The World Factbook, U.S.C.I.A.
+2009]

 CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in Fiji.
 Some of these links may lead to websites that present allegations that are unsubstantiated, misleading or even false.
 No attempt has been made to validate their authenticity or to verify their content.